OO9

 gauge railways were common in Britain, but the gauge implied by 9 mm at 4 mm scale - - was quite rare - today only the Talyllyn and Corris railways in the UK use this gauge.
 However at 4 mm/foot scale, the differences to gauge required to correct this are barely perceptible by eye, and the wide use of 9 mm gauge in the modelling community is generally accepted to be an appropriate compromise.
-For example, the correct gauge for a 2-foot prototype would be 8 mm, but the resulting 1 mm difference from the OO9 standard is usually treated as insignificant by most modellers.
+For example, the correct gauge for a 2-foot prototype would be 8 mm, but the resulting 1 mm difference from the OO9 standard is treated as insignificant by most modellers.

-The 009 Society exists to connect modellers, issues a monthly colour newsletter ("009 NEWS"), commissions its own range of kits, and provides a popular second hand resale service.
+The 009 Society exists to connect modellers; it issues a monthly newsletter 009 News, commissions its own range of kits and provides a popular second hand resale service.

 There is a growing range of commercially available ready to run support for OO9, with a number of manufacturers announcing ranges of products, and small manufacturers making limited runs of models from time to time.

-In November 2012, Peco announced the launch, during 2013, of a range of ready to run 009 coaches and wagons, based on prototypes of the Lynton and Barnstaple Railway.
-This was followed in the March 2013 edition of Railway Modeller Magazine, by Danish manufacturer Heljan announcing an 009 locomotive based on the Lynton and Barnstaple Railway Manning Wardle 2-6-2Ts.
-Peco have since released ready to run carriages for the Glyn Valley Tramway (GVT), Ffestiniog Railway slate waggons and other general stock such as V tipper and 4 wheel flat wagons.
+In 2023 Peco launched a range of ready-to-run OO9 coaches and wagons, based on prototypes of the Lynton and Barnstaple Railway.
+This was followed in the March 2013 edition of Railway Modeller magazine, by Danish manufacturer Heljan announcing an OO9 locomotive based on the Lynton and Barnstaple Railway Manning Wardle 2-6-2Ts.
+Peco has since released ready-to-run carriages for the Glyn Valley Tramway (GVT), Ffestiniog Railway slate wagons and other general stock such as V tipper and four wheel flat wagons.